Binay01123/Black-Scholes-Pricing/README.md

 - 👋 Hi, I’m Binay Dhakal, Welcome to my GitWorld.
-- 📚 My academics concentration is in Statistics, Quantitaive Finance, Econometrics and Linear programming.
+- 📚 My academics concentration is in Statistics, Quantitative Finance, Econometrics and Linear programming.
 - 👨‍💻 I'm Proficient in SQL, Python, R and SAS Base.
 (Sorted by proeficiency High to Low)
 - 🎓 Graduated on May 6, 2021 from St. Cloud State University in Mathematical Economics (B.Sc).
 - ✉️ Contact me @ binaydhakal01@gmail.com